parth-verma/pyDownload/README.md

  - Fill the issue template correctly.

 Note: If you feel that you can fix the issue, you are more than welcome to submit a PR.

+# Contribution Guide

+Contributors are welcome to make this package more awesome.
+But before you do, make sure that you have read the following limited but important guidelines.

+ - Make sure that the issue that you are trying to fix exists [here](https://github.com/party98/pyDownload/issues).
+Create one if it does not.
+ - Make sure that you perform `flake8` checks on the code before you submit a PR.
+ - Write unittests and comments for the changes that you have made.
+ - Make sure your branch is updated with the `development` branch.
+ - All PRs should be submitted to `development` branch.
+PRs to any other branch will be rejected.
+ - Please install and perform `pre-commit` check on all your commits to maintain code quality

 # SayThanks